Homepage / Excursion Guides / Visiting Glacier National Park in Winter

 Sightseeing

-Since the road from West Glacier Entrance to the Lake McDonald Lodge is usually plowed, it’s a great option for easily accessible sightseeing around this famed lake.
+Since the road from West Glacier Entrance to the Lake McDonald Lodge is usually plowed, it’s a great option for easily accessible sightseeing around the largest lake in the park.
 Alternatively, join a local guide on a half-day tour of historic and scenic areas in Glacier National Park and the surrounding area.
 Learn the fascinating history and see the calm, snow covered landscapes around the Lake McDonald Lodge, Apgar Village, and the Hungry Horse Dam.

 Cross-country skiing and snowshoeing